 Isn’t it fascinating to learn about how different countries and cultures celebrate the holidays?

-Why We Love Learning about Christmas in Germany
+Why Our Family Loves Learning about Christmas in Germany

-It was interesting to learn that some of our modern day Christmas traditions are said to originate in Germany.
+It was interesting to learn that some of our modern day Christmas (and Christmas eve) traditions are said to originate in Germany.

 The Christmas tree is believed to have its roots in German culture, possibly as early as 15th century.
 Martin Luther, a German Christian reformer, is credited with being the first to add lighted candles to a Christmas tree.

 Many Christmas carols have German origins.
-“O Tannenbaum” and “Silent Night” are two popular carols.
-Check out these 8 Jolly German Christmas Songs To Boost Your Holiday Spirits.
+“O Tannenbaum” and “Silent Night” (Stille Nacht) are two popular carols.
+Here are 8 Jolly German Christmas Songs To Boost Your Holiday Spirits.

 Great Christmas Fun in Germany